Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     **The ["MPI-based job" in the GPU examples](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/#mpi-based-job) in the LUMI documentation before the August 2023 update does no longer work.
-Also, the `--cpu-bind=map_cpu:` line that was shown on the ["Distribtion and binding"](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding) page does no longer work after the update.
+Also, the `--cpu-bind=map_cpu:` line that was shown on the ["Distribution and binding" page](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/#gpu-binding) does no longer work after the update.
 The documentation has been corrected.**

 -   Any job script that uses `--cpu-bind=mask_gpu:` and that includes a now unavailable core in the mask will fail.